blackmarkt/Udacity-ML/capstone_report_template.md

 Trying to predict the future price of any security or asset is central to Wall Street's ability to generate profitable trading and investment strategies.
 Bitcoin may have been originally intended to function as a digital payment processing system but participants have primarily been focused on it's speculative store of value.
 In the last year many crytocurrencies have risen more than tenfold in less than a year.
 Now with both the CBOE and CME introducing Bitcoin futures the motivation to forecast Bitcoin's daily price movements is a potentially lucrative endeavor<sup>3</sup>.

 This project will employ a wide variety of Classification algorithms in order predict if Bitcon's price will the "up" or "down" each day in the test set.
+From there the accuracy and f-scores for each individual model will be assessed along with it's performance as an automated trading system.
+Testing the profitability metrics of a trading system is known as "backtesting".
+At the end of the day the viability for any trading strategy is it's profiability above and beyond a buy and hold benchmark strategy (usually the annual return of the S&P500 index).

 The following classifiers were selected: